RocketDerp/April14_2025/Important/USA250/USA250_Setttled_For_Hate.md

 What Neil Postman was describing in year 1992 was mostly accidental.
 Machines / hardware advances.
 It was new.
 Like automobiles being new and an absence of gasoline / petrol refill stations.

 Then it became recognized.
 Exploited, manipulated, the central concern.
+Once all the rural population had admiration for an Apple iPhone and Apple iPad in hand, around year 2012.

 Confusing people and stunning people became organized and weaponized.